 The Superior 3.5 is probably the best version of a zero drop shoe that we have tested over the past five years, which is why we are happy to award it our Top Pick.
 It is minimally improved by adding very visible attachment points for Altra's 4-point gaiter (but still works great with a regular, two-attachment point trail gaiter).
 Additionally, they claimed to improve the durability of the upper once again, but after intense study and comparison to the 3.0, we can't tell you exactly where this took place.
 The patterning, overlays, materials, design, and construction are virtually the same, as far as we can see.
 What isn't the same is how much more comfortable we found this shoe to be than the 3.0, which we pointedly panned for its incredible discomfort.
 Wearing the two versions on opposite feet, they feel like entirely different shoes!
 The Superior 3.5 now compares very favorably to the most comfortable shoes we tested, such as the Nike Air Zoom Terra Kiger 4.

-When it comes to foot protection, this shoe ranked near the bottom of our comparative testing, outperforming only the La Sportiva Helios 2.0.
+When it comes to foot protection, this shoe ranked near the bottom of our comparative testing, in the same league as the super thin and minorly cushioned Hoka Evo Jawz.
 Of course, we should point out that it is very sensitive, which we will talk about later, but purchasers of this shoe should not expect to be able to tramp over sharp rocks all day long without feeling it in their feet.

 With slightly shallower lugs than most, however, we found them to be not quite as good on grass and steep dirt, but that didn't keep them from performing far better than the entirely different traction compound found on the Lone Peak 3.5's.
 8 out of 10 points.

 With zero heel-toe drop, these shoes have a completely flat platform from front to back.
 Understandably, this feature combined with a relatively low 21mm stack height meant that this shoe ranked with the best for stability.